facile-it/paraunit-testcase/README.md

  as persisted/rollbacked on the database.

 ### Testing a Console Command
 We also provide an easy way to test in parallel easily console `ContainerAwareCommand`.
-To do it, you need to extend your test class from our `ParaunitCommandTestCase`, and use the the `runCommandTesterAndReturnOutput()` method, like this:
+To do it use the the `ParaunitFunctionalTestCase::runCommandTesterAndReturnOutput()` method, like this:
 ```
-class YourCommandTest extends ParaunitCommandTestCase
+class YourCommandTest extends ParaunitFunctionalTestCase
 {
     public function testYourCommand()
     {